Sports in North Carolina: Ice hockey

 In 1997, the Carolina Hurricanes of the National Hockey League (NHL) moved from Hartford, Connecticut (as the Hartford Whalers) to the state.
 The team played their games at the Greensboro Coliseum for their first two seasons in North Carolina before moving to their current home at the Entertainment and Sports Arena, later RBC Center, then PNC Arena, and now Lenovo Center, in Raleigh.
 The Hurricanes won the 2006 Stanley Cup, becoming the first major professional sports team from North Carolina to win their sport's highest championship.
 After a decade without post-season appearances, and a lack of success, the Hurricanes began to turn around under new ownership.
-The franchise, working with the NHL, will host the team's first outdoor game in Carter-Finley Stadium on February 18, 2023, as a part of the NHL Stadium Series.
+In 2026, they won their second Stanley Cup, twenty years after winning their first one.
+The franchise hosted the team's first outdoor game at Carter-Finley Stadium on February 18, 2023, as a part of the NHL Stadium Series.

 In 2010, the Albany River Rats, the American Hockey League affiliate of the Hurricanes, relocated to Charlotte and became the Charlotte Checkers, assuming the name from the former ECHL team that had played in the city since 1995.
 The Charlotte Checkers play their home games at Bojangles' Coliseum in uptown Charlotte.
 The Checkers' affiliation with the Hurricanes ended in 2020, and the team became the affiliate of the Florida Panthers.

 Fayetteville also has an ice hockey team, the Fayetteville Marksmen of the Southern Professional Hockey League.

 Winston-Salem became the home of a new Carolina Thunderbirds team in the Federal Prospects Hockey League in the 2017–18 season.
 The new team is named after the former Carolina Thunderbirds of the ECHL.

 In 2024, Greensboro was awarded with another ECHL team, the Greensboro Gargoyles for 2025–25 season.